 Pronouns: she, her, ella

 Magie Ramírez is a Xicana-mama and a first generation PhD from the Bay Area.
 She is currently a Creative Cities Fellow at Stanford University.
-Her article, ‘City as Borderland’, is under review in Society & Space, which uses Anzaldúa’s theorizations of the borderlands as an analytic to understand the gentrifying space of cities.
-She also is actively theorizing ‘decolonial geographies’ with Michelle Daigle for Antipode’s 50th anniversary collection, Keywords in Radical Geographic Thought set to come out in 2019.
+Her article, ‘City as Borderland’, is accepted and undergoing final revision in Society & Space, which uses Anzaldúa’s theorizations of the borderlands as an analytic to understand the gentrifying space of cities.
+She also is actively theorizing ‘decolonial geographies’ with Michelle Daigle for Antipode’s 50th anniversary collection, Keywords in Radical Geographic Thought, set to come out in April 2019.
 Latinx Geographies has been a long time coming and she is thrilled to be a part of its formation.

 Pronouns: she, her

 Madelaine Cristina Cahuas is a Latina PhD in human geography at the University of Toronto.
 Her research interests include Latinx geographies, women of colour feminisms, critical race and decolonial theory, and social justice activism.
 Madelaine was a recipient of the prestigious Social Science and Humanities Research Council Doctoral Fellowship from 2014-17 and has a forthcoming article in Antipode on her research with Latinx community workers in Toronto.
 Madelaine is excited for the LxG to promote anti-racist and decolonizing scholarship and create welcoming, supportive spaces for Latinx students, researchers, educators and activists to exchange ideas and build community.